MathieuBuisson/PSCodeHealth/docs/Metrics.md

 The total number of lines of code across all files and functions.

 #### Default thresholds :
-  - Warning : greater or equal to 1000
+  - Warning : greater than 1000
-  - Fail : greater or equal to 2000
+  - Fail : greater than 2000

 ### LinesOfCodeAverage
 The average number of lines of code per function.

 #### Default thresholds : ([Source](http://www.ndepend.com/docs/code-metrics#NbLinesOfCode))
 The thresholds are 50% higher than the recommendations in the above article because PowerShell advanced functions tend have more boilerplate code than C# methods (mainly due to the various parameter attributes being more widely used in PowerShell, for validation purposes, pipeline input, etc...).
-  - Warning : greater or equal to 30
+  - Warning : greater than 30
-  - Fail : greater or equal to 60
+  - Fail : greater than 60

 ### ScriptAnalyzerFindingsTotal
 The total number of best practice violations found by [PSScriptAnalyzer](https://github.com/PowerShell/PSScriptAnalyzer) across all files.

 #### Default thresholds :
-  - Warning : greater or equal to 30
+  - Warning : greater than 30
-  - Fail : greater or equal to 60
+  - Fail : greater than 60

 ### ScriptAnalyzerErrors
 The total number of best practice violations of 'Error' severity found by [PSScriptAnalyzer](https://github.com/PowerShell/PSScriptAnalyzer) across all files.

 #### Default thresholds :
-  - Warning : greater or equal to 1
+  - Warning : greater than 1
-  - Fail : greater or equal to 3
+  - Fail : greater than 3

 ### ScriptAnalyzerWarnings
 The total number of best practice violations of 'Warning' severity found by [PSScriptAnalyzer](https://github.com/PowerShell/PSScriptAnalyzer) across all files.

 #### Default thresholds :
-  - Warning : greater or equal to 10
+  - Warning : greater than 10
-  - Fail : greater or equal to 20
+  - Fail : greater than 20

 ### ScriptAnalyzerInformation
 The total number of best practice violations of 'Information' severity found by [PSScriptAnalyzer](https://github.com/PowerShell/PSScriptAnalyzer) across all files.

 #### Default thresholds :
-  - Warning : greater or equal to 20
+  - Warning : greater than 20
-  - Fail : greater or equal to 40
+  - Fail : greater than 40

 ### ScriptAnalyzerFindingsAverage
 The average number of best practice violations found by [PSScriptAnalyzer](https://github.com/PowerShell/PSScriptAnalyzer) per function.

 #### Default thresholds :
-  - Warning : greater or equal to 7
+  - Warning : greater than 7
-  - Fail : greater or equal to 12
+  - Fail : greater than 12

 ### FunctionsWithoutHelp
 The total number of the function which do not contain any comment-based help.